Bandeirantes: Name

 The term comes from Portuguese bandeira or flag, and by extension, a group of soldiers, a detached military unit or a raiding party.
 In medieval Portugal a bandeira was a military unit of 36 soldiers.
 The words were not used by the bandeirantes themselves.
 They used words like entry (entrada), journey, voyage, company, discovery and rarely, fleet or war.
 One writer dates bandeira from 1635 and bandeirante from 1740.

+Background

+With the treaty of Tordesillas in 1494 the South American continent was divided between Portuguese Empire and the Spanish Empire along a meridian 370 leagues west of the Cape Verde islands.
+Many Bandeirantes were Mulattos and came from the Portuguese settlement in São Paulo who were sent out to chart and explore the interior of the country.

+By exploring the interior of the country, Portugal was able to claim land that exceeded the line drawn by the treaty of Tordesillas in 1494 and began to encompass what is today the country of Brazil.
+Bandeirantes usually numbered anywhere from 50 to several thousand and were sponsored by the wealthy elites.
+Many of these expeditions into the interior of Brazil set up trading posts and built roads that connected the settlements together.

 Paulistas

 Before there were bandeirantes there were Paulistas.
 Brazil was originally a coastal strip between mountains and sea dominated by slave-worked sugar plantations.
 When the Portuguese crossed the mountains to the São Paulo plateau they were cut off from the sea and faced a great wilderness to the north and west where they might find their fortunes or die trying.
 The coastal Portuguese used African slaves while the Paulistas used Indian slaves or workers and many were part-Indian themselves.